 Offer Information on Packing Healthy Sack Lunches

-Obesity isn’t only affecting adults.
-About 20% of children and teens are dealing with the same problem and much of it begins at home.
+Unfortunately, obesity isn’t only affecting adults.
+In fact, about 20% of children and teens are dealing with the same problem and much of it begins at home.
 The greatest impact for your employees’ children starts with also ensuring healthy lunch meals while at school.

 You can provide information packets on healthy meals that don’t require heating up that children can take to school.
 Thus when their children are physically healthier and calmer from a good diet, your employees’ stress levels and expenses drop.